Tobena-04/deep_learning_pong_project/README.md

 ### Font Configuration

-Ensure the required fonts are accessible, as they are stored in a specific directory on your machine.
-Update the font path in the code:
+Ensure the required font is in your Font Book, as they should be stored in that application here:

 `TTF_Font* scoreFont = TTF_OpenFont("/Users/*username*/Library/Fonts/DejaVuSansMono.ttf", 40);`

-Modify line 97 (marked as TODO) with the correct path to your font file.
-This step is necessary for Mac users.

 ## Running the Project